rizdaprasetya/mt-alt-doc/en/security/overview.md

 ### Keep Your Server Key Secured

 The *Server Key* you obtained from your Midtrans account is strictly informed only to you as a Merchant.
 The *Server Key* should be kept secret.
 To learn more about how to secure your *Server Key*, please refer to [this article](https://blog.midtrans.com/bagaimana-cara-menyimpan-server-key-dengan-aman/).

+### Others
+With the various Security protections provided above,

+Implementing SSL certificate pinning on your end is not recommended.
+If you want to implement SSL certificate pinning, please make sure to [understand the considerations explained in this article.](/en/other/faq/technical.md#what-should-be-considered-when-merchant-want-to-do-ssl-certificate-pinning)

+In most cases Mutual (2-way) TLS Authentication (mTLS) should not be needed, and is not recommended due to maintenance complexity.
+In case you really need to proceed with implementing it, please consult with your Midtrans Business PIC first.